andrea-calligaris/ff8-sounds-catalog/readme.md

 [FFNx](https://github.com/julianxhokaxhiu/FFNx) for its tracing capabilities.

 Spoken digits from which I've built my probing sounds: [Free Spoken Digit Dataset (FSDD)](https://github.com/Jakobovski/free-spoken-digit-dataset) by _Zohar Jackson_.

+FFVIII devs for having left the very useful debug room in the game... ;)